anuarkenzh1bekov/anuarkenzh1bekov/README.md

 # work in progress

-Personal space for code and experiments.
+personal space for code & experiments